ianstormtaylor/pg-sql-helpers/Readme.md

 `)
 ```

-So that when you're building APIs or database services that allow for dynamic user input (eg. inserts, updates, filters, pagination, etc.) you can build powerful queries without having to concatenate strings or do other hard-to-maintain things.
+So that when building APIs or database services that allow for dynamic user input (eg. inserts, updates, filters, pagination, etc.) you can write powerful queries without concatenating strings or doing other hard-to-maintain things.

 ---